shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 These videos provide an alternative, yet equivalent, approach to the conclusions presented here.
 There is also the added bonus that he uses the same metric signature :math:`(+,-,-,-)`.

+You might also be interested in the article :ref:`Calculating the Hodge dual
+<calculating the hodge dual>`, which presents as method for systematically
+calculating the Hodge dual using the interior product :math:`⌟` in a fast, efficient, and satisfying manner.

 .. }}}